MileHacker Logo

 1. TripAdvisor Forums: The Toronto forums are a location for travelers to share tips and advice.

-2. Language Learning: Duolingo, Babbel, or local ESL schools help with English.
+2. Language Learning: Duolingo, Babbel, or local ESL schools help in English.

 3. Local Apps: Meetup for events and group activities.

-4. YouTube Channels: Find visual inspiration for Toronto food and travel.
+4. YouTube Channels: Find visual ideas for Toronto food and travel.

 Embassy and Consulate Information